 As your LuLaRoe business evolves, there are more supplies you'll likely want to add on.
 However, this is a great starting checklist, and gives you a good idea of additional costs you will need to consider when starting your LuLaRoe business.

-2020 has undoubtedly been the year of COVID-19, so a lot of LuLaRoe retailers have not been able to run the in-person businesses that they once used to.
-I have personally always bee a primarily online seller, and must to be willing to grow and adapt in order to find and serve my audience.
+2020 was undoubtedly the year of COVID-19, so a lot of LuLaRoe retailers were not able to run the in-person businesses that they once used to.
+I personally have always been a primarily online seller, and must to be willing to grow and adapt in order to find and serve my audience.
 Even if you plan on running your LuLaRoe business in-home, social media is without a doubt one of the best, free, organic ways to promote yourself.

-Facebook is the largest social media platform with over 2 global users.
-Although LuLaRoe is a United States-only company (for now), Facebook will be one of the best places to find new customers and serve existing ones.
-Many retailers utilize a Facebook VIP group as well as a Facebook business page to advertise their business and grow their community.
+Despite its shortcomings, Facebook is the hands-down largest social media platform with over 2 billion global users.
+Although LuLaRoe is a United States-only company (for now), Facebook is one of the best places to find new customers and serve existing ones.
+Many retailers utilize a private (or closed) Facebook VIP group as well as a public-facing Facebook business page to advertise their business and grow their community.

-Instagram is likely the second most populated platform, but is far more visual and requires daily content creation.
-LuLaRoe retailers use Instagram to share how they style new styles, connect with new customers, and spread their brand message.
+Instagram is likely the second most-populated platform, but is far more visual and requires daily content creation.
+LuLaRoe retailers use Instagram to share how they style new styles, connect with new customers, and spread their own personal brand message.